vsoch/vsoch.github.io/_posts/2019/2019-07-08-the-research-software-engineer.md

 work of the group, but the individuals in it.
 An institution would be very lucky to have one or more RSE Managers, and it reflects well on the institution itself.
-It suggests knowing the importance of software engineering practices for sustainable research, and having acted on this knowlege.
+It suggests knowing the importance of software engineering practices for sustainable research, and having acted on this knowledge.

 ### Domain Developer